 This section covers the learning goals and background information necessary to understand the projects.

-One goal of Knowledge-Based Artificial Intelligence is to create human-like, human-level intelligence.
+One goal of Knowledge-Based Artificial Intelligence is to create human-like, human-level intelligence, and to use that to reflect on how humans actually think.
 If this is the goal of the field, then what better way to evaluate intelligence of an agent than by having it take the same intelligence tests that humans take?